havatv/qgislinedirectionhistogramplugin/help/source/index.rst

   histogram be proportional to the accumulated amount for that sector.
-  The default is that the length / radius of a sector is proportional to the accumulated amount.
+  The default is that the length / radius of a sector is proportional to the accumulated amount (histogram like behaviour).

 Implementation
 ================